Faun471/OLD-PlayerAuctionsDiscord/README.md

 [![GitHub release](https://badgen.net/github/release/Faun471/PlayerAuctionsDiscord)](https://github.com/Faun471/PlayerAuctionsDiscord/releases)

+## Important

+[PlayerAuctions](https://www.spigotmc.org/resources/%E2%AD%90-player-auctions%E2%AD%90-%E2%9E%A2-let-your-players-sell-items-1-7-1-17-1.83073/) now has an addon system, and PlayerAuctionsDiscord is now an official addon that will be maintained by the author.
+I highly recommend using it instead of this one.

 ## Introduction

 I was using DiscordSRV's alerts.yml feature to send embeds for player auctions, but I found out that potions, tipped arrows, player heads, etc., are either impossible to implement, or would be too complicated.